Fix: Apply Watch Keeps Getting Disconnected

 Reset Apple Watch

-1. Connect the Apple watch to a charger and lock the watch.
+1. Place the Apple Watch on a charger and lock it.

 2. On the passcode screen, press and hold the side button.

-3. Release the button when the Power Off slider is shown.
+3. Release when the Power Off slider appears.

 Press the Side and Digital Crown Button on the Apple Watch